ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

 ::
     variable.put(date, field)

-Conversely, it can be received with the function
+Conversely, it is received with the function
 ::
     variable.get(date, field)

-It expects data carrying the same date and will fill the ``pyOASIS.Array`` object.
+It expects data carrying the same date and will fill the **pyoasis.Array** object.

-Finally, we can terminate the coupling with
+Finally, we can terminate pyOASIS coupling with
 ::
     pyoasis.terminate()